ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > Thank you for registering with the HCA and filling in our Dataset Questionnaire.
 >
-> Currently we cannot handle managed access data directly.
-If you have public sample metadata that you would like to link to a managed access EGA submission, we can facilitate brokering your metadata to the BioSamples Database at EMBL-EBI, linking it to your EGA dataset and making processed data and open metadata available in ArrayExpress.
+> Currently we cannot handle raw sequencing data for projects that require controlled access.
+However, we can help you get your processed data (Gene count matrices, annotation files, etc) and publicly available metadata into the DCP data portal.
 >
-> Our processes for handling managed access data are currently under development and we would really value your input - would you be happy to be  part of a pilot we are aiming to run?
-If so, we can further explain the process and next steps.
-Would you be available any of the following times:
->
-> [suggest appropriate times based on schedule]
+> Please confirm if that option is ok with you, and we will proceed to share with you the next steps in metadata assembly and data upload.
 >
 > Best regards,
 >